Axl-91/gbe-rs/README.md

 - [x] Timer
 - [x] Interrupts
 - [ ] PPU
+  - [x] Memory
+  - [x] Registers
+  - [x] Timing
+  - [ ] Rendering
 - [ ] Input

 ### Frontend
 - [ ] Frontend

-## Emulator logic
+## Emulator architecture

-The emulator works by reproducing the main hardware components of the Game Boy and allowing them to interact with each other.
+The emulator reproduces the main hardware components of the Game Boy and allows them to interact through a shared memory bus and a cycle-based execution model.

 At the center is the CPU, which fetches instructions from memory, decodes them, and executes them.
-Memory access is handled through a memory bus, which routes reads and writes to the appropriate hardware component.
+Memory access is handled through the memory bus, which routes reads and writes to the appropriate hardware component, such as the cartridge, RAM, PPU, timer, serial interface, or joypad.

 <img width="1408" alt="gbe_logic" src="https://github.com/Axl-91/gbe-rs/blob/main/assets/diagram.jpg" />

-The emulator advances the hardware over time by executing CPU instructions and, eventually, consuming the corresponding number of cycles.
-This allows components such as the PPU and timer to remain synchronized with the CPU.
+The emulator advances the hardware over time using the CPU's clock cycles.
+Each executed instruction consumes a specific number of cycles, and the corresponding hardware components are advanced accordingly.
+This keeps components such as the PPU, timer, DMA controller, and serial interface synchronized with the CPU.

+Hardware components are responsible for their own internal state and timing, while the emulator coordinates their execution and the communication between them.
+This approach keeps the different parts of the emulator modular while allowing them to behave as a single system.

 ## References